queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 39,950

-Once per long rest, if you fall below 0 hit points you immediately become stabilized..
+Once per long rest, if you fall below 0 hit points you immediately become stabilized.